 On May 15, 2017, the court granted the plaintiffs' motion for class certification.

 Defendants moved for summary judgement on October 6, 2017.
 The motion was pending when the Parties agreed to settle the Action.

 The Parties reached an agreement in principle to settle the Action on February 6, 2018 and entered The Stipulation of Settlement on May 18, 2018.
-Preliminary approval of the Settlement was granted on June 28, 2018.
+The court granted final approval of the settlement on December 12, 2018.

 The case is In re Virtus Investment Partners, Inc. Securities Litigation, No. 15-1249.
 The lead plaintiff is Arkansas Teacher Retirement System.
 The defendant is Virtus Investment Partners Inc.

 In marketing materials distributed during the class period, Virtus reported historical returns for the AlphaSector funds that had outperformed the S&P 500 index's performance since 2001.
 Virtus presented these outstanding historical returns to its retail clients, even though it allegedly knew they were overstated.

 On September 3, 2014, the Wall Street Journal reported that F-Squared was under investigation for falsifying performance measures of the AlphaSector strategy in marketing materials.
 In reaction to these developments, Virtus' stock price fell more than 16 percent.
 On December 22, 2014, F-Squared settled with the SEC and paid a penalty of $35 million.
 Virtus stock, which had traded at a high of $240.72 per share during the class period, fell to $169.70 per share.